sohag1192/Ultimate-Live-TV-IPTV-Media-Server-Setup/README.md

 ## 📖 Overview

 This repository provides a complete A-to-Z guide to building a broadcast-grade Live TV streaming infrastructure.
-It covers how to capture video from physical devices using a **Hardware Encoder**, send that feed to a **Media Server** (using either free NGINX or enterprise Flussonic), and distribute it globally via **HLS (M3U8)** to Smart TVs, smartphones, and web players.
+It covers how to capture video from physical devices using a **Hardware Encoder**, send that feed to a **Media Server** (using our automated NGINX setup or enterprise Flussonic), and distribute it globally via **HLS (M3U8)** to Smart TVs, smartphones, and web players.

 ## 🏗️ System Architecture